Strategies You Can Use Tomorrow

 You will receive an extensive digital resource handbook, specifically designed for this conference.
 Included in the handbook are resource materials for ALL conference sessions, even those you don't attend.
 These materials include:

-- Practical, research-based techniques and classroom activities for supporting students who have or may have dyslexia - whether working at school or online
+- Practical, research-based techniques and classroom activities for supporting students who have or may have dyslexia

 - Strategies that help build important pathways in the brain, needed for literacy success